-Upon successful completion of the program, you will be awarded a certificate of completion.
+Upon successful completion of the course, you will be awarded a Certificate of Completion.

-ed2go programs will provide you with the skills you need to obtain an entry-level position in most cases.
-We don't provide direct job placement services, but our facilitators and career counselors will help you build your resume and are available to give advice on finding your first job.
-Facilitators will also be available to use as a professional reference upon completion of the program.
+This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

-If you have questions that are not answered on our website, please feel free to contact us via LIVE chat (click the button toward the top of the page).
-If you are visiting us during non-business hours, please feel free to send us a question using the "Contact Us" form to the right.
-You may also call us at (855) 534-3690.
-We will answer your questions promptly.
+If you have questions that are not answered on our website, representatives are available via LIVE chat.
+You can also call us at 1-877-221-5151 during regular business hours to have your questions promptly answered.
+If you are visiting us during non-business hours, please send us a question using the "Contact Us" form.

 The majority of labs can be done using the online lab system.
 A link to schedule the lab is included with the course for each lab that can be done online.

-Once you are ready to start the program, our Registrar will analyze your transcripts and apply credits for any course work you completed that fulfills our credit transfer requirements.
+Once you are ready to start the course, our Registrar will analyze your transcripts and apply credits for any course work you completed that fulfills our credit transfer requirements.
 Elective credits do not apply since the electives we offer are necessary in you earning your career certification.
 Click here to download the transcript request form.